Let's talk about wellbeing

 It was a realisation that began with the smallest of signs.
 “I was about to start work on a nightshift in the ED as an intern,” says the trainee, “I’d eaten well and thought I’d rested enough but as I was taking the handover briefing from the registrar my hand suddenly stopped working.”

-Dr Hill, writing in The New England Journal of Medicine suggests that setbacks can breed creativity, innovation, discovery, and resilience.
+Dr Adam B. Hill suggests in The New England Journal of Medicine that setbacks can breed creativity, innovation, discovery, and resilience.
 He says that vulnerability opens us up to personal growth.

 He states up front: “I have a history of depression and suicidal ideation and am a recovering alcoholic.”

 Read Breaking the Stigma — A Physician’s Perspective on Self-Care and Recovery.